Tiwi Islands: Australian rules football

 Australian rules football is the most popular sport on the Tiwi Islands, and was introduced in 1941 by missionaries John Pye and Andy Howley.
 There has been a Tiwi Islands Football League competition since 1969.

 The Tiwi Australian Football League has 900 participants out of a community of about 2600, the highest football participation rate in Australia (35%).
 The Tiwi Islands Football League Grand Final is held in March each year and attracts up to 3,000 spectators.

 Tiwi footballers are renowned for exquisite "one-touch" skills.
 Many of the players have a preference for playing barefoot.
 Many of the male players also play for the St Mary's Football Club in Darwin, which was formed specifically to allow Tiwi soldiers in the 1950s to play in the Northern Territory Football League.

 The Tiwi Bombers Football Club fielded a team in the Northern Territory Football League from the 2006/07 season.

 Notable footballers from the Tiwi Islands to have played in the national VFL / AFL competition.
-Particularly notable is the Rioli family has produced a dynasty of AFL players related to Cyril Rioli Snr.
-Notable members of this family include Maurice Rioli, Cyril Rioli, Daniel Rioli, Dean Rioli, Willie Rioli, Daniel Rioli and Maurice Rioli Jr. Other notable players include Ronnie Burns, Michael Long, Austin Wonaeamirri, David Kantilla Anthony McDonald-Tipungwuti and Ben Long.
+Particularly notable is the Rioli dynasty of AFL players related to Cyril Rioli Snr.
+Members of the family include Maurice Rioli, Cyril Rioli, Daniel Rioli, Dean Rioli, Willie Rioli, Daniel Rioli and Maurice Rioli Jr. Other notable players include Ronnie Burns, Michael Long, Austin Wonaeamirri, David Kantilla Anthony McDonald-Tipungwuti, Ben Long and Sean Lemmens.

 Maurice Rioli (1982) and Michael Long (1993) are both uncles of Cyril Rioli (2015), and all three have won the Norm Smith Medal for being adjudged the best player of an AFL Grand Final.

 The Tiwi Islands Football Club was the subject of a series on ABC's Message Stick in 2009, called "In A League of Their Own".